Thursday’s ‘General Hospital’ Spoilers: Elizabeth Aims To Reconnect With Cameron

 — General Hospital (@GeneralHospital) April 25, 2019

 As The Inquisitr has noted, Oscar is expected to pass away soon.
-Cam and Oscar were frenemies in their earlier days, but they have grown to be close friends and this death will certainly rock Cameron’s world.
+Cam and Oscar were frenemies in their earlier days, but they have grown to be close friends.
+This death will certainly rock Cameron’s world.
 In addition, as SheKnows Soaps details, Cameron and Franco will continue to struggle in building their relationship.

-In addition to this chat with his mom at General Hospital, spoilers detail that he will be the recipient of some harsh words from Josslyn.
+In addition to this chat with his mom at General Hospital, spoilers detail that Cameron will also be the recipient of some harsh words from Josslyn.
 Previews show that Joss and Oscar will be working on the song they’re putting together for the Nurses Ball, but Oscar is looking weaker by the moment.

 Josslyn's holding out hope she and Oscar can perform a new song at the Nurses Ball.
 Is she in denial about his condition?